-(Dollars in thousands) 20 2012 2011 Balance at January 1 \$ - \$ 31,912 \$ 23,773 Additions based on tax positions related to the current year - - 8,139 Additions for tax positions of prior years - - - Reductions for tax positions of prior years - (31,912) - Settlements with taxing authorities - - - Lapses of applicable statutes of limitations - - - Balance at December 31 \$ - \$ - \$ 31,912
+(Dollars in thousands) 20 14 2013 2013 201 Balance at January 1 \$ - \$ - \$ 31,912 Additions based on tax positions related to the current year - - - Additions for tax positions of prior years - - - Reductions for tax positions of prior years - - (31,912) Settlements with taxing authorities - - - Lapses of applicable statutes of limitations - - - Balance at December 31 \$ - \$ - \$ -

 As a result of closing the 2007 and 2008 IRS audit during 2012, the Company was able to re-measure its exposure and take down its reserve for uncertain tax positions by \$31,912 thousand and accrued interest of \$2,154 thousand.
-Thus, the entire amount of unrecognized tax benefits at December 31, 2011 was recognized and beneficially affected the effective tax rate in 2012.
-The Company is no longer subject to IRS audit for years before 2009.
+Thus, the entire amount of unrecognized tax benefits at January 1, 2012 was recognized and beneficially affected the effective tax rate in 2012.
+The Company is longer subject to IRS audit of years before 2009.

-The Company recognizes accrued interest related to net unrecognized tax benefits and penalties in income taxes.
-During the years ended December 31, 2012 and 2011, the Company accrued and recognized a net expense/(benefit) of approximately \$(2,154) thousand and \$957 thousand, respectively, in interest and penalties.
+The Company recognized accrued interest related to the net unrecognized tax benefits and penalties in income taxes.
+During the year ended December 31, 2012, the Company accrued and recognized a net expense/(benefit) of approximately \$(2,154) thousand, in interest and penalties.

-For U.S. income tax purposes at December 31, 2013, the Company has foreign tax credit carry forwards of \$74,255 thousand that begin to expire in 2017.
-In addition, the Company has \$93,336 thousand of Alternative Minimum Tax credits that do not expire.
-Management believes that it is more likely than not that the Company will realize the benefits of the majority of its net deferred tax assets, however, a valuation allowance of \$3,805 thousand and \$1,752 thousand has been recorded in 2013 and 2012, respectively, against the deferred tax assets in its Everest Canada subsidiary.
+For U.S. income tax purposes at December 31, 2014, the Company has foreign tax credit carry forwards of \$64,902 thousand that begin to expire in 2017.
+In addition, the Company has \$44,954 thousand of Alternative Minimum Tax credits that do not expire.
+Management believes that it is more likely than not that the Company will realized the benefits of the majority of its net deferred tax assets, however, a valuation allowance of \$3,269 thousand and \$3,805 thousand has been recorded in 2014 and 2013, respectively, against the deferred tax assets in its Everest Canada subsidiary.

-The Company has recorded tax benefits related to share-based compensation deductions for dividends on restricted stock, vestings of restricted stock and exercised stock options in 2013 and 2012, respectively, of \$4,562 thousand and \$555 thousand to additional paid-in capital in the shareholders' equity section of the consolidated balance sheets.
+The Company has recorded tax benefits related to share-based compensation deductions for dividends on restricted stock, vestings of restricted stock and exercised stock options in 2014 and 2013, respectively of \$6,603 thousand and \$4,562 thousand to additional paid-in capital in the shareholders' equity section of the consolidated balance sheets.